Jeremy Clarkson: Dismissal from Top Gear

 In March 2015, Clarkson was suspended by the BBC from Top Gear following a "fracas" with one of the show's producers, Oisin Tymon.
-It emerged that Clarkson had been involved in a dispute over catering while filming on location in Hawes, North Yorkshire.
-Clarkson had been offered soup and a cold meat platter, instead of the steak he wanted, because the hotel chef had gone home.
+It emerged that Clarkson had been involved in a dispute over catering while filming on location in Hawes, North Yorkshire, having been refused a steak (the chef had gone home) and offered soup and cold meat instead.

 The BBC announced that the next episode of the show would not be broadcast on 15 March.
 It was later announced through the BBC's website that the network would be likely to drop the remaining two episodes of the series as well in the wake of the incident, which involved Clarkson punching producer Oisin Tymon, who was later treated in hospital.
 Tymon also said that Clarkson had called him a "lazy Irish cunt".
 Clarkson's contract with the BBC expired at the end of March, and a previously proposed three-year renewal was withdrawn.

 A Change.org petition, aiming to reverse the BBC decision, was started on 10 March by blogger Guido Fawkes.
 The petition reached its target 1,000,000 signatures by the afternoon of 20 March, and was delivered to the BBC in an artillery vehicle by a man dressed as Top Gear test driver The Stig, with Fawkes as spokesman.
 The hosting website described the petition as the fastest-growing campaign in its history.
 On 19 March 2015, at a charity auction at the Roundhouse in Camden, north London, Clarkson launched into a verbal tirade against BBC studio bosses related to his suspension from the programme, saying "The BBC have fucked themselves."
 He later stated that this was "meant in jest".